-There’s plenty riding on a job interview, and while the conversation matters, your body language can speak volumes about what you’re really thinking.
+There’s plenty riding on a job interview, and while the conversation matters, your body language can speak volumes about what you’re thinking.

-You know the drill for a job interview: Arrive on time, dress to impress and have some responses ready for questions the hiring manager is likely to ask.
+You know the drill for a job interview: Arrive on time, dress to impress, and have some responses ready for questions the hiring manager is likely to ask.

 But it’s also worth paying close attention to another aspect of the interview – your body language.
 The physical messages we send can be just as powerful as what we say.
-Being aware of your own body language, and that of the person on the other side of the desk, can help you nail the interview.
+Being aware of your body language, and that of the person on the other side of the desk can help you nail the interview.

 Let’s look at five main body parts – from head to toe – to know how to read body language in an interview, and leave a strong impression that you’re the right person for the role.

-1) Your face – a wealth of expression
+1. Your Face – a Wealth of Expression

 Not all smiles are created equal.
 The litmus test of a genuine smile is that you let the corners of your eyes crinkle, rather than just turning up the corners of your mouth.